snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/screen-tracking/index.md

     .screenContext(true);
 ```

+Using the Android `Application.ActivityLifecycleCallbacks` interface, the tracker automatically detects when Activities are loaded and tracks events that include information about the current and previous Activity.

   </TabItem>
 </Tabs>

-The configuration is composed of two settings:
+## Screen view event and screen context entity

+Automatic screen view tracking tracks two pieces of information:

-- `screenViewAutotracking`: the tracker automatically tracks each screen change using a [`ScreenView` event](https://docs.snowplow.io/snowplow-android-tracker/classcom_1_1snowplowanalytics_1_1snowplow_1_1event_1_1_screen_view.html).
+- The tracker automatically tracks each screen change using a [`ScreenView` event](https://docs.snowplow.io/snowplow-android-tracker/classcom_1_1snowplowanalytics_1_1snowplow_1_1event_1_1_screen_view.html).
-- `screenContext`: the tracker attaches a [`Screen` entity](http://iglucentral.com/schemas/com.snowplowanalytics.mobile/screen/jsonschema/1-0-0) to all the events tracked by the tracker reporting the last (and probably current) screen visible on device when the event was tracked.
+- If the `TrackerConfiguration.screenContext` property is enabled, the tracker attaches a [`Screen` entity](http://iglucentral.com/schemas/com.snowplowanalytics.mobile/screen/jsonschema/1-0-0) to all the events tracked by the tracker reporting the last (and probably current) screen visible on device when the event was tracked.

 The `Screen` entity is conditioned by the internal state of the tracker only.
 To make an example, if the developer manually tracks a `ScreenView` event, all the following events will have a `Screen` entity attached reporting the same information as the last tracked ScreenView event, even if it was manually tracked and the app is in a different screen.